 Other topics include sight-reading, developing bass lines for standards, decoding the Nashville numbering system, understanding effects, showcasing various fretted and fretless basses (from 4 to 7 strings), pickups, strings and “care and feeding” of your bass.

 In yet another example of going above and beyond, Roy actually invites you to submit a video of your performance of select exercises from the TMBG course, which he will personally critique and respond to you.
 Wow!

 As hard as I tried, I couldn’t come up with anything that’s missing from this incredibly comprehensive course.
 Everyone will undoubtedly learn something new by going through this series.
 I know I did.

 TeachMeBassGuitar Purchase Options

 There are a number of options to buy TMBG, which is currently available in two formats, a physical DVD set or digital.
-For a limited time, you can grab the beautifully presented physical DVD set at a sale price of $169.99, including 10 DVDs presented in a beautiful hard-back cover — a great value!
+With a recent price drop, you can grab the beautifully presented physical DVD set at a sale price of $84.99, including 10 DVDs presented in a beautiful hard-back cover.
+This is an amazing deal when you consider the previous price was $187!
 In the near future TMBG will be switching to streaming only, so if you prefer a physical copy, you’ll need to hurry and grab it now!

 To learn more about the course format and structure, click here to check out a range of videos, which should answer any questions you might have.